9.5 - Viewports¶

 As you experiment with the viewport parameters, please verify that you understand the following ideas:

-• The offsets can be negative and the width and height can be larger than the size of the target canvas.
-In these cases, part of the rendered image will not be visible.
+can be larger than the size of the target canvas.
+In these cases, part of the rendered image will not be visible. - If the

-• If the width and height create a viewport that has a different aspect ratio than the original canvas window, the rendering is distorted.
+create a viewport that has a different aspect ratio than the original canvas window, the rendering is distorted. - The

 Sometimes you need to convert the location of a mouse cursor into a location in your 3D virtual scene.
 Since you are viewing a 3D world, a mouse location actually identifies an infinite number of points that lie on a ray from the camera through the mouse’s location into the 3D world.
 You can convert a mouse location into a viewing window location using simple proportions.
 Study the two diagrams below.